Rosa

 On the Roseland

-peninsular in Cornwall is a garden called Trenance its wild and
+peninsular in Cornwall is a wonderful garden called Trenance it is wild and

-overgrown and full of Roses, the owner Mrs. Yvonne Matthews has
+overgrown and full of Roses, the owner Mrs. Yvonne Matthews had

 been breeding roses to do well in her garden which has coastal